dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

  | | Bit 3.
 1 if a Query is present and it has an OPT Resource Record.
  | | Bit 4.
 1 if a Response is present and it has an OPT Resource Record.
  | | Bit 5.
 1 if a Response is present but has no Question.
+ | | Bit 6.
+1 if a Query is present but malformed.
+ | | Bit 7.
+1 if a Response is present but malformed.
 ||
 Query OPCODE | Q | Query OPCODE.
 ||